Sa (Indic): Bengali Sa

 Like all Indic consonants, স can be modified by marks to indicate another (or no) vowel than its inherent "a".

 স in Bengali-using languages

 স is used as a basic consonant character in all of the major Bengali script orthographies, including Bengali and Assamese.
+However, the usual pronunciation of this letter is very different in both languages, /ʃ/ in Bengali and /x/ in Assamese.

 Conjuncts with স

 Bengali স exhibits conjunct ligatures, as is common in Indic scripts, with a tendency towards stacked ligatures.